mwgkgk/vim-textobj-elixir/README.md

-# Make text objects with various ruby block structures
+# Make text objects with various elixir block structures

-This Vim plugin makes text objects with various ruby block structures.
+This Vim plugin makes text objects with various elixir block structures.
 Many end-terminated blocks are parsed using regex, indentation and syntax highlight.
 This is more correct than parsing text with regex only.